 The Policy Coordination Unit serves as the institutional focal point for identifying cross-cutting issues and institutional policy gaps and addressing them through the coordination of forward-looking and Organization-wide migration policy development processes that are evidence-based and firmly rooted in IOM’s knowledge and programmatic experience.
 The Unit also facilitates strategic foresight and scenario planning for use in the development of IOM migration policy perspectives and advice for external stakeholders; provides guidance and technical support on migration policy development; develops and delivers training to IOM staff on strategic migration policy; and manages and curates migration policy- relevant knowledge management tools and platforms.

-Migration Research and Publications Unit
+Migration Research and Publications Division

-The Migration Research and Publications Unit is responsible for supporting IOM’s efforts in developing and conducting policy-oriented migration research and analysis, as well as implementing migration research and analysis initiatives and projects in order to inform programme delivery and policy development.
+The Migration Research and Publications Division is responsible for supporting IOM’s efforts in developing and conducting policy-oriented migration research and analysis, as well as implementing migration research and analysis initiatives and projects in order to inform programme delivery and policy development.
 It promotes deeper understanding of international migration within and outside IOM and is responsible for preparing the Organization’s biennial flagship report, the World Migration Report.
-The Unit is also responsible for developing and coordinating the Organization’s overall research and publishing standards and for the production of IOM publications (published on the IOM Publications Platform), including on specific migration topics, migration law, and country migration profiles.
-The Unit partners with applied and academic migration researchers from around the world and is the focal point for academic research collaborations, including managing the International Migration Journal.
+The Division is also responsible for developing and coordinating the Organization’s overall research and publishing standards and for the production of IOM publications (published on the IOM Publications Platform), including on specific migration topics, migration law, and country migration profiles.
+The Division partners with applied and academic migration researchers from around the world and is the focal point for academic research collaborations, including managing the International Migration Journal.